Power Apps, Custom Connectors and Application Registrations

 esp8266

-The resource must provide at least one scope
+I noted that the resource must provide at least one scope

-The resource must provide at least one scope
+I noted that the resource must provide at least one scope

-I added the "access_as_user" scope.
+I added the "access_as_user" scope

-I added the "access_as_user" scope.
+I added the "access_as_user" scope

 I updated the application registration manifest